 Extraction may also be done in response to a "question."
 A sample question would be "Which indices correspond to values where the calories per serving are less than 100?"
 R is a little more succinct.
 This is "asked" as:

 Calories < 100

-Question 27: Run the above command and interpret the output.
-What is computed for each observation in the Calories variable?
+Question 24: Run the above command and interpret the output.
+What is computed for each value?

 The actual indices are found in combination with the which() function: